taurusloathe/EtherBrowse/README.md

 # EtherBrowse

-Google Chrome Extension for mining ETH using GPU power in browser
+Google Chrome Extension that allows you to mine ETH using GPU power in browser, allowing you to profit by simply surfing the web